Developing a social media intervention to increase awareness and understanding of psoriasis

 How to apply

 Please submit your application online.
-When prompted use the reference number 2324-OCT-HSS12.
+When prompted use the reference number 2324-JAN-HSS05.

-It is expected that interviews will take place on 28 July 2023.
-If you have not heard from us by August we thank you for your application but on this occasion you have not been successful.
+It is expected that interviews will take place on Thursday 16 November 2023.
+If you have not heard from us by November, we thank you for your application but, on this occasion, you have not been successful.